kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Transition to Sentiment

-Vectors enable learning.
+Vectors enable learning
-Learning enables inference.
+Learning enables inference
 Next we apply vectors to sentiment

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.